Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 ## Goals

-Our goal for this lesson is to create a route that creates model records.
+Our goal for this lesson is to implement a route that creates model records.

 We will add to our Hello Books API to fulfill the following feature: